 - After you've completed your set of leg lifts with one leg, switch to the other leg by bringing it forward and extending it behind you.

-Last but not least, a great exercise for gluteus minimus to do at home is clamshell.
+One of the greatest exercise for gluteus minimus to do at home is clamshell.

 How To Do Clamshells?